-If a Trainee wishes to take leave of absence, retain credit and return to the BST programme, this must be agreed with the NSD(s), and confirmed by the Faculty office.
+If a Trainee wishes to take leave of absence, retain credit and return to the BST programme, this must be agreed with the NSDs, and the BST office.
 The Trainee should seek prospective approval of their leave of absence at least four weeks in advance.
 Approval will be agreed on a case by case basis and credit may not be retained in all cases.